KUSHALKUMARD/Sentiment-Analysis-NLP/README.md

 Conclusion
 ------------

-We performed two different tasks during this project, Binary/Multi-class Sentiment Analysis and Movies Recommendation system.
+I'm performed two different tasks during this project, Binary/Multi-class Sentiment Analysis and Movies Recommendation system.
 During seniment analysis task, we tried both conventional Machine Learning algorithms (Logistic Regression, Random Forest) as well as current state-of-the-art deep learning based NLP methods (RNN Baseline, AvgNet, CNet).
 We observed that both types of methods perform pretty effective with reasonable results and accuracy.
 Also, the automated wordcloud plots give valuable insights about the sentiment present in the used datasets.
 The automated sentiment extraction process from movie reviews or tweets can prove really helpful for businesses in improving their products based on customer's reviews and feedback with much efficiency and effectivness.